-The Master of Business Administration (MBA) is a valuable degree in the world of management and entrepreneurship.
-In fact, 95 percent of business school alumni rated their education as valuable, according to the Graduate Management Admission Council (GMAC).
+The Master of Business Administration (MBA) degree is a valuable one in the world of management and entrepreneurship.
+In fact, four out of five business school alumni rate the value of their graduate management education as outstanding or excellent, according to a 2018 survey by the Graduate Management Admission Council.

-At the same time, only 76 percent of those surveyed considered their programs to be financially rewarding.
-Although MBA holders go on to command high salaries, most also take on a significant amount of college debt, too.
+At the same time, fewer of those graduates — 73% — considered their programs to be financially rewarding.
+Although MBA holders command high salaries, most also take on a significant amount of student debt.

 Many graduates of full-time MBA programs leave with well over $100,000 in student loans.
-Before taking on that much MBA debt, take a minute to consider whether the investment is worth the cost.
+Before taking on that much MBA debt, here’s how to evaluate the true value of an MBA.

-How to decide if business school debt is worth the cost
+How to decide if the value of an MBA is worth the cost

 1. Think about your expected outcome

-When it comes to MBA programs, common advice is to attend the most highly ranked school.
-But rankings don’t tell you much about how a program improves your job prospects or earning potential.
+Common advice for those pursuing an MBA is to attend the most highly ranked school you get into.
+But rankings don’t necessarily tell you much about how a program improves your job prospects or earning potential.

 Before taking on business school debt, make sure you feel confident about both your own experiences and the value of the degree.
 If you do, the MBA debt could be a smart investment in your future.
-But if you don’t expect to make $100,000, you probably shouldn’t pay $100,000 for the program.
+But if you don’t expect to make $100,000 or more after graduating, you likely shouldn’t pay $100,000 for the program.

 2. Do a cost-benefit analysis

-Before enrolling in an MBA program, you need to calculate the full cost of the program.
-Beyond tuition, you’ll pay for books, lodging, and student fees.
+Before enrolling in an MBA program, calculate its full cost.
+Beyond tuition, you’ll pay for books, lodging and student fees.
 Plus, you might not be earning an income while you’re in school.

-“List the costs of the program, including all expenses associated with getting the degree, as well as lost wages if you will be taking time off work to study,” said John Nardini, MBA grad and personal finance blogger.
+“List the costs of the program, including all expenses associated with getting the degree, as well as lost wages if you will be taking time off work to study,” said John Nardini, an MBA graduate and personal finance blogger.

-Nardini then suggested you do a cost-benefit analysis.
-Identify your professional goals, and estimate how many years it will take you to pay off your loans.
+Nardini suggested doing a cost-benefit analysis.
+Identify your professional goals, and estimate how many years it will take you to pay off your MBA loans.
 For Nardini, the degree was worth it because he could reasonably expect to break even in five years.
-But if it took 10 years to pay it off, it wouldn’t have been worth the investment.

-And don’t forget to include personal goals in your cost-benefit analysis.
-If you plan to get married or have kids soon, consider whether business school debt could postpone or impact those important milestones.
+Don’t forget to include personal goals in your cost-benefit analysis, too.
+If you plan to get married or have kids, consider whether business school debt could impact how soon you can meet those milestones.

 3. Make a student loan repayment plan

 But before taking on business school debt, write down the details of your student loan repayment plan.
-Figure out your monthly payments and how much you’ll spend on interest overall.
-Compare payments based on whether you will pay your loans off in five, seven, or 10 years.
-This will help you understand how much money you’ll need to pay off and when.
+Figure out your future monthly payments and how much you’ll spend on interest overall.
+Compare payments based on whether you will pay your loans off in five, seven, 10 years or more, and aim to get rid of your loans as quickly as your budget will allow.

-Once you have a steady income, you might also be able to refinance your loans for a lower interest rate.
-Refinancing allows you to choose new, better terms so you can pay your loans off as fast as possible.
+Once you have a steady income, you might also be able to refinance your student loans to a lower interest rate.
+Refinancing allows you to choose new, potentially better terms so you can pay your loans off as fast as possible.

 4. Try to cut costs